 - Slow boot time and sometimes slow to apply rules.

-- Suitable only up to 500 Mbps ISP connections.
+- Suitable for only up to 500 Mbps ISP connections.

-- The Unifi Security Gateway, a bit cheaper but best selected when purchasing other Unifi hardware for your wired and wireless network.
+- The Unifi Security Gateway is a bit cheaper but best selected when purchasing other Unifi hardware for your wired and wireless network.

 Firewalla Blue Plus – Cybersecurity Device

 This is NOT the Firewalla Blue.
 It is the Firewalla Blue Plus!
 Not to be confused with Firewalld.

 The Firewalla Blue Plus makes this list over the Firewalla Gold because of its value.
 At $199, the Firewalla Blue Plus is a very competent plug-and-play cybersecurity appliance.
 It features simple enterprise-like security features for your small business or home network.